 If the sound quality isn't enough, then there's also the sleek design.
 Considering what it offers, this speaker is pretty compact and will look good on your shelf or entertainment center.
 Since it's a high-end speaker, it would be nice if it came with a remote, but it doesn't.
 You'll have to rely on Alexa or an app to control it from a distance.

 One of the nice things about it is that you can stand it up vertically or horizontally to better fit in your home.
 A built-in sensor adjusts sound quality accordingly, no matter which way the device is oriented.
 You can even pair it with another Sonos Five5 to create stereo sound in your home.
 On the backside, you'll find a 3.5mm jack so you can plug in a compatible device and listen to music that way.
 This speaker supports Bluetooth, as well as high-quality connections via Wi-Fi or Ethernet, to pair with other devices.

 - Looks good

 A superior speaker for music lovers

-The Play:5 features three mid-woofers and three tweeters for deep bass and beautiful, crisp sound.
+The Sonos 5 features three high-excursion woofers and two tweeters for deep bass and beautiful, crisp sound.